QGH11/QGH-Portfolio-Website/README.md

 ## About The Project

+I aim to create a web based open world, so that people can do interesting or useful things on it.
+I started it off by building my own porfolio with it, but the future of this world is undefined.
+I would love to have other developers directly develop inside this world, maybe I will build some features so this world becomes like Minecraft, or MMORPG, so that it can grow fast with the helper around the actual world.

 I want to do something different from a boring website with all my information, so I decided to use Three.js to make a interactive and fun portfolio, so that view can have fun as well as learn more about me in the meantime.

 <br />